FLIGBY Leadership Skills

-Developing leadership competencies by serious games
+Developing leadership competencies through serious games

 FLIGBY develops 29 management/leadership skills identified by Prof. Csikszentmihalyi and the architects of FLIGBY to measure leadership and management capabilities and potential.

 The mission of the serious game FLIGBY is to identify, measure, and help develop leadership skills by using sophisticated game-based profiling.
-At the Game’s end, FLIGBY provides an individual report to each player on his/her skill set, with a range of benchmarking options available.
+At the Game’s end, FLIGBY provides an individual report to each player on their skill set, with a range of benchmarking options available.

 FLIGBY Leadership Skills in detail

 - Assertiveness – Assertiveness is the readiness to express your emotions and needs without violating the rights of others and without being aggressive.
-Assertiveness is the behavior that enables you to act in your own best interests, to stand up for yourself without undue anxiety, to express your honest feelings comfortably, or to exercise your own rights without denying the rights of others.
+Assertiveness is the behavior that enables you to act in your own best interests, to stand up for yourself without undue anxiety, to express your honest feelings comfortably, or to exercise your rights without denying the rights of others.

-- Building engagement – Building engagement is the readiness to create trust and a positive, fulfilling, work-related state of mind that is characterized by dedication.
-Dedication refers to being strongly involved in one’s work and experiencing a sense of significance, enthusiasm, and challenge.
+- Building engagement – Building engagement is the readiness to create trust and a positive, fulfilling, work-related state of mind characterized by dedication.
+Dedication refers to being intensely involved in one’s work and experiencing a sense of significance, enthusiasm, and challenge.
 Building someone’s (the colleagues, the community) confidence in or reliance on some quality or attribute of a person or a thing, or the truth in a statement.

 - Communication – Communication skills are the set of skills that enable a person to convey information so that it is received and understood.
 Communication skills refer to the repertoire of interpersonal behavior.

-- Emotional intelligence – Emotional intelligence is the capacity and readiness to understand, express and regulate emotions in oneself and in others.
+- Emotional intelligence – Emotional intelligence is the capacity and readiness to understand, express and regulate emotions in oneself and others.

 - Teamwork management – Teamwork management is the readiness to form, facilitate and monitor teamwork and teams.